NatalieJClark/music-library-database/README.md

 ## Objectives
 I used this project to learn to:
 - [x] Setup a Python project that connects to a database.
 - [x] Test-drive Model and Repository classes to `SELECT` records from the database.
+- [x] Test-drive Repository class methods to INSERT, DELETE and UPDATE.

 ## Setup
 This project uses `python`, `pyenv` and `pipenv`.
 Here's how to install it: